sohonetlabs/sizefs/README.md

 plus 1 byte, reading a file named 128M-1B will return a file of 128 Megabytes minus 1 byte

+Within the filesystem one level of folders may be created.
+Each of these folders can have its extended attributes set to determine the default contents of each file within the folder.
+The attributes of individual files may be overridden, and, when mounted as a filesystem using fuse, should be set using 'xattr' for OS X, or 'attr' for Linux.
+The attributes are described below in the 'Extended Usage' section.

+Files may only be created within the folders and can only be named with a valid size descriptor.
+The names of the files should be a number followed by one of the letters [B,K,M,G,T,P,E] (to mean bytes, kilobytes, megabytes ...).
+Optionally an addition or subtraction may be specified to modify the base size of the file.

+Examples of valid filenames:

+    100K - To mean a 100 kilobyte file.
+    4M - To mean a 4 megabyte file.
+    2G-1B - To mean a file 1 byte smaller than 2 gigabytes.
+    100K+10K - To mean a file 10 kilobytes larger than 100 kilobytes.
+    10E - A ten exabyte file (yes really!)

+File contents are generated as they are read, so it is entirely possible to 'create' files that are larger than any available RAM or HD storage.
+This can be very useful for testing large external storage systems, and the +/- operations are useful for exploring file size limitations without having to specify a file size as a huge number of bytes.

 Example Usage
 --------------